 In addition to being one of the greatest cities in Europe, Budapest is also among the cheapest cities to visit.

-The underground Castle Labyrinth and Buda Castle are only two of the tourist attractions in the Castle region that aren’t free to visit, but they’re still extremely reasonably priced.
+The Underground Castle Labyrinth and Buda Castle are only two of the tourist attractions in the castle region that aren’t free to visit, but they’re still extremely reasonably priced.

 Things get considerably cheaper outside of the metropolis.
 Prices are significantly lower year-round in Tihany, a lakeside resort town, and in the Bükk Mountains, a popular destination for outdoor adventure.

 You can visit the Hungarian Parliament Building, which has stunning architecture.
-It is one of the cheapest places to travel in Europe.

-2. The Czech Republic
+1.2.
+The Czech Republic

 Be careful where you dine in the tourist-trapped Prague city centre; it can be one of the far less expensive countries to explore the suburbs.